-Brianna Quinn is an Australian-qualified lawyer specialising in international sports arbitration and international sports law.
+Brianna Quinn specialises in international sports arbitration and international sports law.

-An Australian-qualified lawyer, Brianna worked for several years in the litigation and competition divisions at Clayton Utz in Sydney, Australia, before undertaking a Master in International Sports Law and focusing her practice on this field.
+An Australian-qualified lawyer, Brianna worked for several years in litigation and competition law in Sydney, Australia, before undertaking an LLM in international sports law and focusing her practice on this field.

-Anti-doping and the Court of Arbitration for Sport: Where We’re at and Where We’re Going
+Antidoping and the Court of Arbitration for Sport: Where We Are at and Where We Are Going

 The Multifaceted Question of “Independence and Impartiality” in Sports Arbitration

 Football Legal 2015/4, pp. 120-128